-(A) The maximum height of structures within specified districts shall be as set forth in Table 3.1.
+A. The maximum height of structures within specified districts shall be as set forth in Table 3.1.
 (See definition of Building Height in Section 7.02.)

-Table 3.1 District Height Standards Rural Village Residential I Business Commercial Residential and II Industrial Principal Building 35 feet 35 feet 35 feet 35 feet Other Structures 35 feet 25 feet 25 feet 25 feet Telecommunications Facility As provided in Section 4.13.
-Windmill Same as the distance to the nearest lot line or 50 feet, whichever is less.
-Small Wind Energy 100 feet System - maximum Height may be increased to over 100 feet as a conditional use. tower height See Section 4.15.
+Table 3.1 District Height Standards Rural Resi- dential Village Residen- tial I and II Business Commercial/ Industrial Principal building 35 feet 35 feet 35 feet 35 feet Other structures 35 feet 25 feet 25 feet 25 feet Telecommunications facility As provided in Section 4.13.
+Windmill Same as the distance to the nearest lot line or 50 feet, which- ever is less.
+Small wind energy system - maximum tower height 100 feet Height may be increased to over 100 feet as a conditional use.
+See Section 4.15.

-- (B) The Development Review Board may, pursuant to conditional use approval under Section 5.04, permit an increase of building height over the maximum heights shown in Table 3.1 for architectural or historic preservation enhancements such as spires, cupolas, or towers, providing the additional height of the structure will not: - 1. be used for human occupancy or storage; - 2. alter the character of the neighborhood or district in which the property is located: - 3. substantially or permanently impair the appropriate use or development of adjacent property; - 4. be used for advertising purposes; and/or - 5. constitute a hazard to public safety or to adjoining properties.
+B. The Development Review Board may, pursuant to conditional use approval under Section 5.04, permit an increase of building height over the maximum heights shown in Table 3.1 for architectural or historic preservation enhancements such as spires, cupolas, or towers, providing the additional height of the structure will not:

+(1) Be used for human occupancy or storage;

+(2) Alter the character of the neighborhood or district in which the property is located;

+(3) Substantially or permanently impair the appropriate use or development of adjacent property;

+(4) Be used for advertising purposes; and/or.

+(5) Constitute a hazard to public safety or to adjoining properties.